Malmstrom Air Force Base: Air Defense Command

 DC-20 was initially under the Great Falls Air Defense Sector (GFADS), established on 1 March 1959.
 GFADS was inactivated on 1 April 1966, and re designated as the 28th Air Division.
 DC-20 with its AN/FSQ-7 computer remained under the 28th AD until it was inactivated on 19 November 1969 and being taken over by the 24th Air Division.
 DC-20 remained on duty until March 1983 when technology advances allowed the air force to shut down many SAGE data centers.

 The North American Aerospace Defense Command (NORAD) was created in 1957.
 Beginning in 1959, Malmstrom was the headquarters of the Great Falls Air Defense Sector, until inactivated in 1966.
-In 1978, Malmstrom AFB became responsible for the 24th NORAD region, which covered the western half of the North America.
+In 1978, Malmstrom AFB became responsible for the 24th NORAD region, which covered the western half of North America.
 This comprised four fighter/interceptor squadrons and radar sites stretching from the Rocky Mountains, halfway across North Dakota and north to the north border of Canada.
 The 24th also served as the NORAD alternate command post, which remained active until 1983, when it was inactivated and replaced by the Northwest Air Defense Sector.

 On 1 July 1968, the F-101B equipped 29th FIS was inactivated and replaced by the F-106 Delta Dart equipped 71st Fighter-Interceptor Squadron, which was reassigned from Richards Gebaur AFB when its ADC mission was eliminated.
 Three years later, the 71st was redesignated as the 319th FIS, which remained on alert until 30 June 1972 when the active-duty air defense interceptor mission at Malmstrom was inactivated.